Cook County Clerk Office

 - Both you and your partner must sign the application witnessed by the county clerk

-What do we do with the Illinois Civil Union License?
+What do we do with the Illinois Same-Sex Marriage License?

-You must deliver the license to the person who will certify your civil union.
-Your license then becomes a civil union certificate.
+You must deliver the license to the person who will certify your Same-Sex Marriage.
+Your license then becomes a Same-Sex Marriage certificate.

-- Your Civil Union Certificate must be returned to the county clerk’s office where it was issued within 10 days of the ceremony so that it can be officially registered by the clerk
+- Your Same-Sex Marriage Certificate must be returned to the county clerk’s office where it was issued within 10 days of the ceremony so that it can be officially registered by the clerk

-- The Civil Union Certificate is not a complete legal document until it has been recorded in the county clerk's office where it was issued
+- The Same-Sex Marriage Certificate is not a complete legal document until it has been recorded in the county clerk's office where it was issued

 EnGAYged Weddings would like to thank our couples and the following photographers who can be viewed on our Gay Wedding Planning Forum :